CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 2. The Microsoft Defender for Cloud Overview page provides a unified view for security professionals.
 This page contains detailed insights on the security posture on its dedicated dashboard and includes multiple independent cloud security pillars such as **Secure Score, Regulatory Compliance, and Microsoft Defender for Cloud**.

    > ❗ Important: <br>
    > Microsoft Defender for Cloud takes time to populate information such as secure scores, compliance, recommendations, etc. after enabling the services and enrolling the servers to Microsoft Defender for Cloud.
-As we have already enabled Microsoft Defender for the cloud in this tenant the data should be available now.
+As we have already enabled Microsoft Defender for the cloud in this tenant, the data should be available now.

     ![Microsoft Defender for Cloud: Overview dashboard](../Images/msdefender-1.png)